Azraelbazrael/MiraCafe/DOCUMENTATION.md

     if Self_stats["Holiness"] <= 40:
         play music "audio/houkagonoyuzora.mp3" fadein 1.0 fadeout 1.0
 ```
-This section keeps track of the "holiness" stat and changes music throughout to let the player know if that central stat is too low.
+This section keeps track of one of the core stats, and serves as a gentle reminder if it gets too low.
+It also keeps the BGM from being too repetitive.
 ```sh
     while True: